araobp/data-science/STM32/MEMSMIC.md

                   [ 24bit data containing PCM data ]
 ```

 What is more, it seems to me that nine LSBs of the data ouput register is always zero in certain conditions (Clock Divider and FOSR).
+In the other conditions, eight LSBs of the data output is always zero.
+Why?

 I have never received any formal education on digital signal processing and DFSDM in my life, so I do not know if I am right or wrong.